 We also provide care, compassion and companionship to those facing the end of their lives.

 Friends at the End was formed in 2000 by a group of people led by Dr Libby Wilson who, until her death in March 2016, was Convenor of the organisation.

-A member of the Law Society of Scotland’s Health & Medical Committee, Amanda recently undertook research into end of life lessons in the USA, specifically looking into Oregon and California’s approach to Assisted Dying.
+She is currently Convener of the Law Society of Scotland’s Health & Medical Committee.
+Amanda recently visited the USA to work with legislators, medical professionals and academics undertaking research into end of life lessons in the USA, specifically looking into Oregon and California’s approach to Assisted Dying.